rakshitraj/webdev/README.md

         <a href="/about">About</a>
 </html>
 ```
-These lines of code, will add navigational ablities by providing hyperlinks to the 'About' page and the 'Homepage'
+These lines of code, will add navigational abilities by providing hyperlinks to the 'About' page and the 'Homepage'
 ```html
  <a href="/">Homepage</a>
  <a href="/about">About</a>